wizelineacademy/ror-apprenticeship-q12022/README.md

 For submitting your work, you should follow these steps:

-1. Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) with your code, targeting the main branch of your fork, make sure your PRs name includes your name to easily identify them
+1. Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+Make sure your PRs name follows this name convention "#{your-name}--#{number of deliverable}" ex: "ivanreyes--practice1".
 2. Make sure you are adding Apostat23, hivanreyes, Rikard189 as reviewers and post your link in the slack channel
 3. Stay tune for feedback